Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Finally, if you want to avoid listing fees altogether and sell an unlimited number of products, the better option is Shopify.

-Auctions on eBay and Shopify
+Auctions in eBay vs Shopify

 When eBay was founded back in 1995, it was set up as a site for running online auctions, and this method of selling products remains a popular option for many eBay store owners today.